God of War (2005 video game): Remastered port

-The game and its first sequel, God of War II, were released in North America on November 17, 2009, as part of the God of War Collection, featuring remastered ports of both games for the PlayStation 3 platform, with upscaled graphics and support for PlayStation 3 Trophies.
+The game and its first sequel, God of War II, were released in North America on November 17, 2009, as part of the God of War Collection, featuring remastered ports of both games for the PlayStation 3 platform, with improved graphics and support for PlayStation 3 Trophies.
 It became available in Japan on March 18, 2010, Australia on April 29, and the UK on April 30.
 God of War Collection was released as a digital download on the PlayStation Store on November 2, 2010, and was the first product containing PlayStation 2 software available via download.
 PlayStation Plus subscribers could download a one-hour trial of each game.
 By June 2012, God of War Collection had sold more than 2.4 million copies worldwide.
 A PlayStation Vita version of God of War Collection was released on May 6, 2014.
 On August 28, 2012, God of War Collection, God of War III, and God of War: Origins Collection were included in the God of War Saga, under Sony's line of PlayStation Collections for the PlayStation 3 in North America.

 Reception

-God of War received "universal acclaim", according to review aggregator Metacritic.
+God of War received "universal acclaim" from critics, according to review aggregator website Metacritic.
 Tom Lane of CNN wrote, "God of War is the type of game that makes you remember why you play games in the first place."
 He said it is addictive and the action is balanced with a modest amount of puzzle and platforming elements.
 He praised how quickly it progresses and said it "is one of the most violent [games] on the market".

 Raymond Padilla of GameSpy said the gameplay is "excellent" and it has "some of the goriest, most exaggerated, and over-the-top violence I've ever seen".
 He praised the combo system for being generous, with players easily able to execute attack combinations, but added that it can challenge players who "throw themselves into the system".
 Chris Sell of PALGN wrote that the most enjoyable aspect of the combat is its simplicity.
 He said the QTEs are "superbly enjoyable", "highly satisfying", and most entertaining during boss fights.
 In regards to combining combat with platforming, Sell said, "God of War pulls it off perfectly."

 Lane said the story is "compelling", while Sell stated that it is well laid out and rarely stalls.
 Padilla wrote, "God of War is the best thing to happen to Greek mythology" since Harry Hamlin played Perseus in Clash of the Titans.
 He praised the sound as very strong, but felt that some of the voice acting and music tracks are overstated.
 Kristan Reed of Eurogamer said the audio is "a stunningly evocative example of a well-judged dramatic soundtrack and thunderous effects".